2020, a year of reading - Tech leadership, software architecture, mathematical thinking, algorithms and XP

 Zeno Rocha [15] collected 14 habits that might help developers to achieve their career goals.
 It is not a recipe to follow as it is described, rather it is a friendly companion to keep under the shelf and consult it from time to time.

-Introduction to mathematical thinking
+Introduction to Mathematical Thinking

-This book is a companion from the MOOC(Massive Open Online Courses) by Dr. Keith Devlin named “Introduction to Mathematical Thinking”.
-The MOOC is aimed at students that are coming from school mathematics and want to level up to university mathematics, or at least to get started with it.
+This book is a companion to the MOOC(Massive Open Online Courses) by Dr. Keith Devlin named “Introduction to Mathematical Thinking”.
+The MOOC is aimed at students who are coming from school mathematics and want to level up to university mathematics, or at least to get started with it.
+The course is one of the best I have ever taken and as such, the companion book has exercises to follow on the course.

 References